 Opioid Safety Checklist

-Talk to your children about the risks of taking medicines that are not prescribed
+- Talk to your children about the risks of taking medicines that are not prescribed for them.

 What Opioid Pain Medicines Are Prescribed for Children and Teens?